Push notifications are a bit of a minefield because while they’re effective in a marketer’s toolkit, they’re often seen as invasive by users.

 - What are their needs and motivations?

-- Can you list their common and uncommon problems those which you can solve with your product/service?
+- Can you list their common and uncommon problems that you can solve with your product/service?

-Segmentation allows you to send relevant, customized, and timely notifications to each audience segment, thereby maximizing your chances for engagement and conversion.
+Segmentation allows you to send relevant, customized, and timely app push notifications to each audience segment, thereby maximizing your chances of engagement and conversion.

-Golden Tip #3: Select the right kind for each message
+3. Select the right kind of push notification for each message

-There are several creative ways to use the structure of push notification.
-If used right, they can stoke positive emotions and the positive feeling gets reinforced when they click the CTA.
+There are several creative ways to use the structure of push notifications.
+If used well, they can stoke positive emotions.
+It can reinforce a sense of positive sentiment when they click on the CTA.

-Let’s see some creative ways to use them.
+Let’s see some creative ways to use push notifications.